Public Works Contracting

 The division is responsible for the City's centralized procurement of CIP construction and associated professional consulting services, as well as contract management functions to ensure that contracts meet the City's CIP needs.
 To meet these needs, the division conducts the advertisement and award of construction and professional services requirements in conformance with the City's Charter and Municipal Code, including:

 The Construction Contract Services manages the advertising and award of construction contracts.
 Upon execution of City of San Diego construction contracts, a Limited Notice to Proceed (NTP) is issued to the contractor.
-Once the limited NTP is provided, the Public Works Department, Field Engineering Division begins managing the construction contract.
+Once the limited NTP is provided, the Engineering and Capital Projects Department, Field Engineering Division begins managing the construction contract.
 The Construction Management & Field Services Division will then schedule a pre-construction meeting and issues the notice to proceed to the contractor.

 For questions and information, contact PWD-PWC-Construction@sandiego.gov.